phanerka/link-stash/Exploring contents/Other mods.md

 *This page is dedicated ONLY to exploring mods.
 For a guide how to modify their code, refer to [[DNSpy#Editing DLLs|this]].*

-- [ ] TODO
+### Getting the mod
+- if it's downloaded from Workshop already
 Workshop mods location:
 `Steam\steamapps\workshop\content\312520`, in respective folder with Workshop mod ID.
 Easy way to determine the ID is to open Workshop mod page and check its link.
 To be exact, it's `https://steamcommunity.com/workshop/filedetails/?id=number`, where `number` is mod ID. (yeah ik im great at phrasing.)

-Downloading mods w/o workshop:
+- downloading mods w/o workshop
 https://rainworldmodding.miraheze.org/wiki/Remix_Mods_Outside_of_Steam

 ### Technical files